 Former police and army officers Caspari Roth-Roffi opened the first private detective agency in Berlin around 1880, early on at 23 Dessauer Strasse.
 By at least 1898, CRR were boasting of being the oldest in Germany.
 As well as credit information, much of their work was detecting adultery with which to provide evidence in divorces.
 They also were also engaged to check out suitors of the young women of the house.

 The business made extensive use of postcards to advertise both their earlier office, their general information bureau at 134 Leipzigerstrasse and the 128 Koniggratzer Strasse in this 1900 card.
 In 1902 Caspari-Roth Roffi petitioned the Reichstag regarding amendment of article 138 of the Criminal Code which criminalises failure to report planned serious criminal offences.

 They were advertising in 1913 as Caspari-Roth Roffi & Pelzer with an illustration of a hand grabbing a snake and offices in Berlin and Frankfurt.
 Erich Nabert owned it at 12 Gr Backerstrasse under the new name.

 U.S. Souvenir Post Card Co.,

-I assume that this is the same company as the Souvenir Post Card Co., N.Y.
+I assume that these are the same company as the Souvenir Post Card Co., N.Y.
 The lower card has the earliest use of postcard as a single word I have come across.